VenB304/AstroDX-Collection-Genre-Reorganizer/README.md

 To use the AstroDX Collection Genre Reorganizer, follow these steps:

-1. execute main.py in your compiler or the executable
+1. execute main.py in your command line or the executable
 2. follow on console instructions

 [1] Check folders only for GENRE grouping